leonardinius/leonardinius.github.io/_posts/2014-08-06-devops-101-on-saltstack-example.md

 In our case we use roles as means of specify resource location and as service discovery starting point.

-We don't auto generate top files, instead we define that each particular role means in THIS particular environment: e.g. single node LDAP in STAGE might become Active-Active LDAP SyncReplica in PROD.
-We do assign roles to instances via EC2 [UserData] [35] (in CloudFormation templates), e.g.
+We assign roles to instances via EC2 [UserData] [35] (in CloudFormation templates).
+We don't auto generate top files, instead we define that each particular role means in THIS particular environment (single node LDAP in STAGE might become Active-Active LDAP SyncReplica in PROD), e.g.

 ```yaml
 ...